syncfusion-content/blazor-docs/blazor/diagram/overview.md

 * **Alignment Commands:** All nodes or connectors in the selection list can be aligned horizontally to the left, right, or centre, or vertically to the top, bottom, or middle.
 * **UserHandle:** The user handles are customizable handles that can be used to perform custom and default clipboard actions.
 * **Group:** The NodeGroup element is used to group together multiple nodes and connectors into a single element.
 It serves as a container for its children (nodes, nodegroups, and connectors).
 Every modification to the node group has an impact on the children.
 Individual child elements can be edited.
+* **Ruler:** Added horizontal and vertical guides for precise measuring in the Diagram control.
+The ruler ensures accuracy when placing, sizing, and aligning shapes and objects within a diagram.